 Like Benzocaine, lidocaine works by reducing sensitivity in your skin tissue, which makes you less exciteable during foreplay and penetrative sex so you’re less likely to ejaculate too early.

 As mentioned before, both Roman swipes and Promescent spray are applied directly to your penis, although each requires slightly different application methods.
-Roman Swipes come as individually packaged wipes that fit comfortably in your wallet.
+Roman Swipes come as individually packaged swipes that fit comfortably in your wallet.
 Promescent, on the other hand, comes in a small spray bottle, which can be taken on the go, but is a little more bulky, say, during a night out.
 As a result, both topical PE treatments rely on different active ingredients to desensitize the penis just enough to help you extend the time to ejaculation WITHOUT robbing you of an orgasm.
 Sounds perfect, right?

 Promescent vs Roman Swipes: Topical Treatment for Premature Ejaculation